andreibogdanflorea/Basketball-Shot-Assistant/README.md

 In addition, three plots will appear.
 The first one just plots the selected dataset.
 The second one shows the most effective range of angles.
 The third one is a colormap of probabilities, showing the probability of making the shot at different parameters.

 ## Final notes ##
-My intent is to keep working on the application and expand to more than the two parameters mentioned.
+My intent is to keep working on the application and expand to more than the two mentioned parameters.

 Support is greatly appreciated!